DHunscher/urlnet-python-library/readme.txt

 incorrectly wrapped in single quotes, causing the technorati1.py sample program to fail even if the placeholder value is replaced by a valid key.
 The quotes have been removed in this release.

-0.81: urlnet.cfg is now sought in the current directory prior to searching the folders listed in the PATH environment variable.
-This change is found in urlutils.py.
-TechnoratiTree (found in technoratitree.py) now removes single and double quotes erroneously wrapping the Technorati API key, and checks for it in urlnet.cfg if the passed value for the key is the Python constant None.